aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/stylecollection/_index.md

 ---
 title: StyleCollection
 second_title: Aspose.Words for C++ API Reference
 description: A collection of Style objects that represent both the built-in and user-defined styles in a document.
+To learn more, visit the  documentation article.
 type: docs
 weight: 833
 url: /cpp/aspose.words/stylecollection/